 References to “HC”, “us”, “our” and “we” refer to Hermitage Clinic, and any associated companies from time to time.
 More information about HC can be found on this page.

 All personal data we gather will be “processed” in accordance with all applicable data protection laws and principles, including the EU General Data Protection Regulation 2018 and the applicable Irish Data Protection Acts.

 If you require further information about the way your personal data will be used, or if you are unhappy with the way we have handled your personal data, and wish to contact us please submit your concerns to: DPO@hermitageclinic.ie

+The DPO mailbox is managed by the HC DPO function and all correspondence received will be addressed accordingly, including oversight from the designated HC Data Protection Officer.
 You have the right to lodge a complaint with the Office of the Data Protection Commissioner.

 Please note that we will take all appropriate steps to keep your personal data safe.
 In the unlikely event that we have a security breach, we will notify you without undue delay about the circumstances of the incident, as required within our legal obligations.